 This article is all about Adding a Dynamic Year in Selected Post Titles.
-I will share why you should Add Current Year in WP Post title using shortcode.
+I will share why you should Add Current Year in WP Post title using the shortcode.
 Along with that, I will also explain A Unique way to Auto Add Dynamic Year in WordPress Post Titles.

 But before digging into the details, I would like to ask a very simple question about your behavior on the internet.

-Have you ever observed your behavior to click on Google Search Results Page?
-Did you notice any pattern for choosing a particular link or post?
-Hmm??
-Any Guesses..???
-Think about it for a second.
+Have you ever observed your behavior to click on the Google Search Results Page?

 Okay, let me explain why I asked you to think about your behavior.